 Too many churches and pastors today simplify what the tithe actually is in hopes of receiving more funds for their church.
 Not only does that misinterpret what the Bible teaches, it also isn’t effective.

-So, what does tithing in the New Testament look like?
-Be generous.
+If I could consciously sum up what tithing in the New Testament looks like I would say, Be generous.

 2 Corinthians 9:6-7 sums it up nicely: “But this I say: He who sows sparingly will also reap sparingly, and he who sows bountifully will also reap bountifully.
 So let each one give as he purposes in his heart, not grudgingly or of necessity; for God loves a cheerful giver.”